-Pacific City is a downtown, not only a highway.
+Pacific City is a downtown, not simply a thoroughfare.
 A series of unique directionals can visually unite the downtown core.
-These directionals are paired with ODOT standard sign-faces, messages and materials.
-Height and dimensions are determined with ODOT. \triangleright
+These directionals are paired with County issued sign-faces, messages and materials.
+Height and dimensions are determined within ODOT and County standards.